-We operate in the following markets (deposit information is as of December 31, 2020):
+We operate in the following markets (deposit information is as of December 31, 2021):

-Lubbock/South Plains - We operate 10 branches holding \$1.9 billion of deposits in the Lubbock MSA and the surrounding South Plains region.
+Lubbock/South Plains - We operate 10 branches holding \$2.1 billion of deposits in the Lubbock metropolitan statistical area ("MSA") and the surrounding South Plains region of Texas.

-Dallas - We operate three branches with \$367.5 million of deposits and seven mortgage offices in the Dallas-Fort Worth-Arlington MSA, which we refer to as the Dallas-Fort Worth metroplex.
+Dallas - We operate three branches with \$450.3 million of deposits and eight loan production offices, which we refer to as mortgage offices, in the Dallas-Fort Worth-Arlington MSA, which we refer to as the Dallas-Fort Worth metroplex.

-El Paso - We operate two bank branches with \$156.7 million of deposits and one mortgage office in the El Paso MSA.
+El Paso - We operate two bank branches with \$204.9 million of deposits and one mortgage office in the El Paso MSA.

-Houston - We operate one branch with \$33.8 million of deposits in the Houston-The Woodlands-Sugarland MSA, which we refer to as Greater Houston.
+Houston - We operate one branch with \$27.0 million of deposits in the Houston-The Woodlands-Sugarland MSA, which we refer to as Greater Houston.
 This branch is located in the city of Houston.

-Bryan/College Station - We operate one branch and one mortgage office in the city of College Station, Texas, which has \$62.5 million in deposits.
+Bryan/College Station - We operate one branch and one mortgage office in the city of College Station, Texas, which has \$72.6 million in deposits.
 We refer to the Bryan-College Station MSA as Bryan/College Station.

-The Permian Basin - We operate six branches with \$270.9 million of deposits in the Permian Basin region of Texas.
+The Permian Basin - We operate six branches with \$287.0 million of deposits in the Permian Basin region of Texas.

-Ruidoso/Eastern New Mexico - We operate two branches with \$144.1 million of deposits in the village of Ruidoso, New Mexico.
+Ruidoso/Eastern New Mexico - We operate two branches with \$170.8 million of deposits in the village of Ruidoso, New Mexico.